 Time Machine will now back up to each individual drive as they’re connected.

 When you want to check on your Time Machine backups later, all you need to do is hold down the option key when clicking on the Time Machine icon in your menu bar.
 You’ll see Browse Other Backup Disks.
-You can use that to browse whichever Time Machine archive you’d like.
+You can use that to browse whichever Time Machine backup you’d like.

 The same process works if you mix a Time Machine backup drive with Apple’s Time Capsule network device (a home Wi-Fi router with built in backup drive).
 You can back up to both without any problem.